Serving Bucks County, Northeast Philadelphia, and Montgomery County

 It remains an unfortunate reality that not all nations possess the level of freedom that the United States does.
 However, many of those who face oppression in their home country may be able to find refuge in the United States on that account.
-This country was in no small part founded by people seeking escape from mistreatment in their homeland, often on the basis of religion or political opinion, so it is only natural that the United States would extend this same right to people around the world.
+This country was in no small part founded by people seeking escape from mistreatment in their homeland, often based on religion or political opinion, so it is only natural that the United States would extend this same right to people worldwide.

-Asylum is a basis for lawful permanent residency founded on the reasonable fear that the asylum-seeker would be persecuted or face violence in his or her home country on the basis of one or more of these protected grounds:
+Asylum is a basis for lawful permanent residency founded on the reasonable fear that the asylum-seeker would be persecuted or face violence in his or her home country based on one or more of these protected grounds:

 - Political Opinion, or